Barbara Hodkinson, Founder and Coordinator, The Butterfly Scheme

 Evaluative measure: the scheme has spread the length and breadth of the UK, very often because staff at one hospital recommend it to another, indicating that staff enjoy using their skills and the system.

 Aim: to minimise length of stay for patients with dementia by avoiding unnecessary extension of that stay through inappropriate dementia care.

 What did you do?

-I have developed a range of materials which provide a complete package for delivery in hospitals (guides to implementation and for planning the perfect launch event, patient and carer guides, role-specific expansion packs, champions’ and even media information – and a lot more besides, all templated for in-house printing) and, accompanied by a trained carer-speaker from the team, I also give multiple presentations on launch days so that hundreds of staff can have the opportunity of attending.
+I have developed a range of materials which provide a complete package for delivery in hospitals (guides to implementation and for planning the perfect launch event, patient and carer guides, role-specific expansion packs, champions’ and even media information – and a lot more besides, all templated for in-house printing) and, accompanied by one of the trained carer-speakers from the team, I also give multiple presentations on launch days so that hundreds of staff can have the opportunity of attending.

 A full workshop is given for the Butterfly Scheme / dementia champions on launch day, but all staff who meet patients need dementia care skills, so staff from all hospital teams attend one of the 45-minute drop-in presentations which are repeated throughout launch days; the role-specific expansion of the scheme’s five-point targeted skills-based response is provided as a follow-up, in a format which can be used in-house at no extra cost.

 Specific skills taught and promoted by the scheme, summed up by its “REACH response”, include: approaching scheme members in a dementia-friendly way so as to make a real connection and remove stress; avoiding provoking so-called “aggressive incidents” by interacting appropriately; taking simple steps to maintain a practical and reassuring bedside area for someone with memory impairment; supporting these patients’ hygiene and hydration through insight and appropriate approaches; applying an inbuilt system for reliably obtaining and delivering key information from and to people with cognitive impairment, whilst including them courteously in those processes.